Skip to navigation Skip to content

 Enquiries

-Transfer enquiries about prescription arrangements to the PBS Complex Drugs Program team and choose the option relevant to the condition treated.
+Transfer enquiries about prescription arrangements to PBS Complex Drugs Program and choose the option relevant to the condition treated.

 Online Pharmaceutical Benefits Scheme (PBS) Authorities System (OPA System)